Taxes & Spending

 Local governments are attempting to make Wisconsin a national outlier in the way we assess property taxes by including the value of financing agreements, such as triple-net leases, as real property for property tax assessment purposes.
 This would lead to significant property tax increases on Wisconsin businesses and create a disincentive to create or expand businesses in the state.

 This annual double tax on property is both costly for businesses to comply with and difficult for government to administer.
 The Legislature took the first step towards eliminating this tax during the 2017-19 budget.
-Finishing the job and phasing out or eliminating the tax will make Wisconsin a more competitive place to do business.
+Finishing the job by eliminating the tax, which none of our neighbor states impose will make Wisconsin a more competitive place to do business.

 Limit the growth of Wisconsin’s property tax burden, currently the fifth highest in the nation, by placing the current property tax levy limit standard in the state constitution, which limits the ability of local governments to increase property taxes while allowing for reasonable increases for new development.